Switching your current account - made simple

 - Documentation Changes Please check your documentation e.g. invoice documentation to ensure the Bank Identification Code (BIC) and International Bank Account Number (IBAN) for the new account are noted.

 If you have any questions in relation to switching, drop into your local branch or call our dedicated Switch Centre on 1890 500 195.
-The line is open 8am to 8pm Monday to Thursday, 9am to 5.30pm Friday and 10am to 2pm on Saturdays.
+The line is open 8am to 8pm Monday to Thursday, 8am to 5.30pm Friday and 10am to 5pm on Saturdays and Sundays.
 Calls may be recorded.

 If you are switching from your old bank and closing your account.